sullis/gfc-concurrent/README.md

 This object contains a bunch of sugar and little helpers that make working with scala futures a bit easier:

-* Give a Future a timeout Duration after which it fails with a `java.util.concurrent.TimeoutException`
+* Limit how long a scala Future can take by giving it a timeout Duration, after which it fails with a `java.util.concurrent.TimeoutException`
 ```
     import scala.concurrent.duration._
     import com.gilt.gfc.concurrent.ScalaFutures._